felipe300/astro-codingInPublic/src/content/blog/post-3.md

 title: Beginning with CSS
 date: 2022-12-03
 author: Darnell McClure
-image: "/images/post-3.jpg"
+image: /images/post-3.jpg
 description: CSS is a great way to style your website.
 In fact, there are no alternatives!
   Learn how to use it here.
 draft: false
 category: CSS
+slug: beginning-css
 ---

 Nisi duis ex aliqua eu officia eiusmod duis magna pariatur.
 Irure laborum qui